pixelcrisis/eddited/README.md

 - `@enable-nsfw-thumbnails`

 ## Web Compiler
-If you want to utilize the config file but don't want to learn how to compile LESS, there is a handy web compiler located at [eddited.12px.io](http://eddited.12px.io)
+If you want to build a custom version, but don't want to learn how to compile LESS, there is a handy web compiler located at [eddited.12px.io](http://eddited.12px.io)

 #### Config
 Changing any values here will update the them on compile.

 #### Load/Save
 The text in the first box is your current setup, save that to a text file to backup your theme settings.
-When it is time to restore, copy the contents of your file into the second box and hit *Restore*.
+To restore, copy the contents of your file into the second box and hit *Restore*.

 #### Compile
 Once you're done modifying the config to your liking, hit *compile* to build your custom theme.
 Paste the contents of the text box into your stylesheet.